-Overview of Company Performance in Fiscal 2015
+Overview of Company Performance in Fiscal 2016

-During fiscal 2015, we continued to generate significant free cash flow used to enhance shareholder value through investments in long-term growth initiatives, acquisitions of relevant technologies and products that strengthen our portfolio and competitive position, and our share repurchase program.
+During fiscal 2016, our growth initiatives continued to generate significant free cash flow.
+We utilized our cash to enhance stockholder value through investments in long-term growth initiatives; acquisitions of relevant technologies and products that strengthen our portfolio and competitive position; and our share repurchase programs.